Afghanistan turns disused NATO camp into drug treatment base

 The failure of past efforts leaves many uncertain of success this time, however.

-Najibullah, an addict who, like many Afghans, goes by one name, was dubious as he saw how few addicts got on the buses going to the treatment centers.
+Najibullah, an addict who, like many Afghans, goes by one name, was dubious as he saw how few addicts got on the buses going to the treatment centres.